 - For information about deferring your studies, or for a refund of fees please contact the Centre Manager, Shiau Lin Barnett

-- To find out about the online delivery of your course, please speak out to our Director of Studies, Anne-Marie Wright
+- To find out about the delivery of your course, please speak out to our Director of Studies, Anne-Marie Wright

 The situation surrounding coronavirus health and travel advice is dynamically changing and the above information may change at short notice.